amirkeren/bluemix-lab1/README.md

 And then run `cf push`
 Note that <APP_NAME>.mybluemix.net must be *unique*

+You can view your deployed application on your [dashboard](https://console.ng.bluemix.net/dashboard/apps)

 # Add endpoints

 1. Add the following code to the bottom of app.js -